steux/cc7800/README.md

 - The only data types supported are char (8-bit), short (16-bit) and char pointers (16-bits), and one dimensional arrays of these types.
-- Only global variables are supported, not local variables (no use of stack.
-It's so slow on 6502 and so dangerous due to the lack of RAM that it'd be a bad idea anyway)
-- Functions can't have arguments and return values (no use of stack).
-Everything must go through global variables.
-- Array subscripts are limited to constants, X and Y variables / registers.
+- Array subscripts are preferably constants, X and Y variables / registers (performance penalty or error in case of too complex subscript)
 - 16-bits arithmetics is severly constrained.
-Generated code may not work if too complex (carry propagation is not ensured).
+Generated code may generate an error if too complex (carry propagation check).
 - No 32-bits operations, no floating point.
 - Works with one C file.
 No linking provided.
 Use `#include "other_file.c"` to cope with this.